shawn-crigger/rest-api-penn/README.md

 This is a very simple REST API using only PDO as the database connection, with only the packages SLIMPHP 4 and PHPUNIT required installed.

-## TODO

-- Explain how to test
-- Finish unit tests for multiple routes

 ## Install and Setup

   1. Git clone the repository and cd into the directory containing the repository.